SensorsINI/EDFLOW/README.md

 Interested in this project, check https://sites.google.com/view/edflow21/home for videos and benchmarking code and data.

 ## Citation
 M. LIu and T. Delbruck, “EDFLOW: Event Driven Optical Flow Camera with Keypoint Detection and Adaptive Block Matching,” IEEE Trans.
 Circuits Syst.
-Video Technol., vol. (under review), 2022.
+Video Technol., vol. (accepted), 2022.

 Please cite this paper if using data or code from this project.